Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **"Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker who's about to inherit your project.
-Future you will thank you (and future you is *way* grumpier)."**
+- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
+You're not the first genius to encounter that particular coding gremlin.
+Saving yourself the frustration is way cooler than reinventing the wheel (which, let's face it, is usually square anyway).

 ---

-### 📅 Last Updated: 2024-11-19 12:48
+### 📅 Last Updated: 2024-11-19 13:31

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!